William Miller: Reviving the Hope of the Second Coming

 William Miller was born in Pittsfield, Massachusetts, in 1782.
 He was the first of William and Paulina Miller’s 17 children.
 Soon after his birth, the family moved to Low Hampton, New York.

 In 1803, William Miller married Lucy Smith, with whom he had five children.
-He carried on with farming and became involved in the civil matters of his community, serving as constable, deputy sheriff, and justice of the peace.
+He continued farming and became involved in the civil matters of his community, serving as constable, deputy sheriff, and justice of the peace.

 Despite his busy life, he found time for his favorite pastime—reading.
-His curiosity sparked some questions about his beliefs.
+His curiosity sparked some questions about his beliefs.3

 After their marriage, the Millers settled in Poultney, Vermont, where Miller became acquainted with deists.
 Deists believed in God but rejected the Bible and viewed Him as a distant deity that left the world to run on its own.
-This kind of God did not have any personal involvement with His created beings.
+This kind of God was not personally involved with His created beings.

 He began reading books by deistic philosophers, but his mind was not at ease.
-He struggled with what they believed about the afterlife—that humans cease to exist.
+He struggled with what they believed about the afterlife—that humans cease to exist.4

-Questions of eternity and death became even more real when he faced the horrors of battle.
+Questions of eternity and death became even more real when he faced the horrors of battle, which we’ll explore now.

 William Miller became a captain in the army during the War of 1812 between the United States and Great Britain.
 His experiences during that time led him back to Christianity and belief in a personal God.

-While he served in the war, the Americans experienced a miraculous victory at the Battle of Plattsburgh.
-6 They were far outnumbered and should have lost, yet they didn’t.
-In the same battle, a shell exploded near Miller, barely missing him.
+While he served in the war, the Americans experienced an unexpected victory at the Battle of Plattsburgh.5 They were far outnumbered and should have lost, yet they didn’t.
+In the same battle, a shell exploded near Miller, barely missing him.6

-It was during one of these sermons that conviction pierced his heart so strongly that he could not finish.
+During one of these sermons, conviction pierced his heart so strongly that he could not finish.
 That day in 1816, he realized his need for a Savior.
 He began to spend time reading the Bible to know this personal God.

 Here’s how he puts it:

-“When [I was] brought almost to despair, God by his Holy Spirit opened my eyes.
-I saw Jesus as a friend, and my only help…. and the Scriptures, which before were dark and contradictory, now became the lamp to my feet and light to my path.”
-7
+“When [I was] brought almost to despair, God by His Holy Spirit opened my eyes.
+I saw Jesus as a friend, and my only help…. and the Scriptures, which before were dark and contradictory, now became the lamp to my feet and light to my path.”9

 William Miller and the Millerite Movement

-William Miller’s deep-dive into the Bible led him to prophecies about the Second Coming.
+William Miller’s deep dive into the Bible led him to prophecies about the second coming of Jesus.
 The more he studied, the more he became convinced that Jesus was coming soon—in fact, in 1843 or 1844.
-As he shared this with others, a religious revival, known as the Millerite Movement, swept across the country.
+As he shared this with others, a religious revival, known as the Millerite Movement (also Adventist Movement or Advent Movement), swept across the country.

-Miller had begun his Bible study to respond to the challenge of his deist friends.
+Miller’s biographer, Sylvester Bliss, in Memoirs of William Miller, gives us a look into his Bible study journey.11 Miller began his Bible study to respond to the challenge of his deist friends.
 He decided he would study verse by verse, using the margin of his Bible and a concordance to find cross-referenced verses.
-Eventually, he uncovered a prophecy in Daniel 8:14 that seemed to point to Jesus’ second coming and the judgment day:
+Eventually, he uncovered a prophecy in Daniel 8:14 that seemed to point to the second coming of Christ and the judgment day:

 “For two thousand three hundred days; then the sanctuary shall be cleansed” (Daniel 8:14, NKJV).